Lowry, Raptors down Bucks, level East finals

 The Raptors did, especially Lowry, who scored 18 points in the first half to set the tone and finished with 25 points as the Raptors defeated the visiting Milwaukee Bucks 120-102 to even the best-of-seven Eastern Conference finals at two games apiece.

 Game 5 is Thursday in Milwaukee.
-The winner will advance to meet the Golden State Warriors in the NBA Finals.
+The winner of the best-of-seven series will advance to meet the Golden State Warriors in the NBA Finals.

 “We have had to rely on (Leonard) so much, and when everybody steps up, it takes the load off him,” Lowry said.

-Note: EditorsNote: adds quotes, details; Edit 2: Clarifies best-of-seven series